-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator

-Total area covered by the footpaths

-(length X width) in different land uses

-such as residential, commercial,

-institutional, mixed land use etc. It will

-help to assess the adequacy of footpaths

-in a thromde for the easy safe and

-comfortable movement of pedestrian

-population.
-It will be worked out with the

-total area under the Thromde jurisdiction.

-Ideally pedestrian walkways or footpaths

-should be on both sides of principle and

-main roads of the city mainly connecting To begin with at the city level,

-Coverage by Footpaths different commercial and mixed land use gradually to be compiled and reported

-and Walkways % areas. on the basis of land use in the city.
-Quarterly
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Coverage by Footpaths and Walkways % Total area covered by the footpaths (length X width) in different land uses such as residential, commercial, institutional, mixed land use etc. It will help to assess the adequacy of footpaths in a thromde for the easy safe and comfortable movement of pedestrian population.
+It will be worked out with the total area under the Thromde jurisdiction.
+Ideally pedestrian walkways or footpaths should be on both sides of principle and main roads of the city mainly connecting different commercial and mixed land use areas.
+To begin with at the city level, gradually to be compiled and reported on the basis of land use in the city.

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =(a/b100) Department Remarks a) Total area of footpaths/ walkways under the Thromde jurisdiction.
+Sl.
+Data Required for calculation Unit Input data As of June 2014 =(a/b100) Department Remarks a) Total area of footpaths/ walkways under the Thromde jurisdiction.
 Sq.
 Kms.
-Refer Note 1 Refer Note 2 Engineering Division Data both in terms of length and width of different footpaths constructed alongside of different categories of roads in the city need to be compiled for this purpose with its regular updating.
+Refer Note Refer Note 2 Engineering Division Data both in terms of length and width of different footpaths constructed alongside of different categories of roads in the city need to be compiled for this purpose with its regular updating.
 Formula: width X length= total area in running kilometers (RKM)

 SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =(a/b100) Department Remarks b) Total area under Thromde jurisdiction Sq.
-Kms Refer Note 1 Engineering Division Data both in terms of width and length of the city need to be calculated with a view to work out percentage of area covered by the footpaths.
+Data Required for calculation Unit Input data As of June 2014 =(a/b100) Department Remarks b) Total area under Thromde jurisdictio n Sq.
+Kms 26 Engineering Division Data both in terms of width and length of the city need to be calculated with a view to work out percentage of area covered by the footpaths.
 It needs to be updated regularly to have the real life situation assessment.
 Formula: width X length= total area in running kilometers (RKM)

+Not Notes

-Notes Notes 1 Data relating to (a) and (b) was not available 2 Indicator could not be calculated because data relating to (a) and (b) was not available
+1 Data relating to (a) was not available

+2 Indicator could not be calculated because data relating to (a) was not available